apereo/cas/docs/cas-server-documentation/installation/OAuth-OpenId-Authentication.md

 ## Server Configuration

 Remember that OAuth features of CAS require session affinity (and optionally session replication), as the authorization responses throughout the login flow are stored via server-backed session storage mechanisms.
-You will need to configure your deployment environment and load balancers accordinngly.
+You will need to configure your deployment environment and load balancers accordingly.

 # OpenID Authentication